morrisonlevi/Ardent/README.md

 ## Why not use the existing Standard PHP Library?

-The current Standard PHP Library (SPL) has many problems, some of which are documented in an [unfinished RFC regarding the SPL](https://wiki.php.net/rfc/spl-improvements).
+The Standard PHP Library (SPL) has many problems, some of which are documented in an [unfinished RFC regarding the SPL](https://wiki.php.net/rfc/spl-improvements).
 I won't go into them here, but I felt I needed to give at least some reasoning for not using it.